Singapore is an impatient nation.

 GTMetrix has a lot of valuable insights on how best you can optimise your site for speed.

-Read this bearing in mind that any of the three tools is fit to provide the stats you need.
+Read this bearing in mind that any of the three tools are fit to provide the stats you need.
 All you’re required to do is enter your site’s URL and give the site a few seconds to run the test and get back to you with the numbers.

 If you lack the time to run the test, then you might want to consider using the tools that run automatic testing on a regular basis to send you scheduled reports and results.

-Examples Include:
+Examples include:

 MachMetrics